A chart pattern is a graphical presentation of price movement using a series of trend lines or curves.

-Chart patterns can be described as a natural phenomenon of fluctuations in the price of a financial asset that is caused by a number of factors, including human behavior.
+Chart patterns can be described as a natural phenomenon of fluctuations in the price of a financial asset that is caused by several factors, including human behavior.

 Chart patterns are the foundation of technical analysis.
 In technical analysis, chart patterns are used to find trends in the movement of an asset’s price.